oracle/terraform-provider-oci/docs/resources/database/db_system.md

 * `id` - The OCID of the DB System.
 * `lifecycle_details` - Additional information about the current lifecycleState.
 * `listener_port` - The port number configured for the listener on the DB System.
+* `scan_dns_record_id` - The OCID of the DNS record for the SCAN IP addresses that are associated with the DB System.
+* `scan_ip_ids` - The OCID of the Single Client Access Name (SCAN) IP addresses associated with the DB System.
+SCAN IP addresses are typically used for load balancing and are not assigned to any interface.
 * `state` - The current state of the DB System.
 * `time_created` - The date and time the DB System was created.
+* `version` - The version of the DB System.
+* `vip_ids` - The OCID of the virtual IP (VIP) addresses associated with the DB System.
+The Cluster Ready Services (CRS) creates and maintains one VIP address for each node in the DB System to enable failover.
+If one node fails, the VIP is reassigned to another active node in the cluster.